its-a-feature/Mythic/README.md

 ### C2 Profile Server Code

 You can upload whatever you want for server code - any configuration files you want, any languages, any size.
-Of all the files you upload, when you start a c2 profile, Apfell will execute the file called “profileName_server”.
-For example, if you create a c2 profile called “Twitter profile”, then the file that will actually be executed must be called “Twitter profile_server”.
+Of all the files you upload, when you start a c2 profile, Apfell will execute the file called “server”.
+For example, if you create a c2 profile called “Twitter_profile”, then the file that will actually be executed must be called “server”, but the folder name must still be "Twitter_profile".

 If you want to look back at the files you’ve uploaded so far, download them, or remove them, simply click the `Edit Files` button to see the files broken out by server files and associated agent files: